-On January 28, 2019, the Company reached an agreement in principle to settle all claims asserted in the Sklar and Olsen derivative actions against all defendants.
+On January 28, 2019, the Company reached an agreement in principle to settle all claims asserted in the Sklar and Olsen derivative actions against all defendants, and on September 16, 2019, the Court granted preliminary approval of the proposed settlement.
 Under the terms of the proposed settlement, the Company agreed to adopt certain corporate governance measures in the future.
 The Company and all defendants have denied, and continue to deny, the claims alleged in the derivative actions and the settlement does not reflect any admission of fault, wrongdoing or liability as to any defendant.
 The settlement is subject to definitive documentation and court approval.